 Babysitting may be the perfect job for you.
 It can it teach you about having a job and managing money.
-It can also help you to learn a lot about children, families, and safety.
+It can also help you learn a lot about children, families, and safety.
 There are certain things that will be expected of you as a sitter, though.
-And there are also things that you should expect from the parents.
+And there are also things that you should expect from parents.
 Before you begin watching children, you should be clear about safety guidelines.

 As a babysitter, you are responsible for keeping children safe.
 You need to: